ask ten people for a cloud definition & you'll get 10 different answers

 - The Truth.
 You enable your team to optimize the performance of the underlying technology that drives your systems and applications, instead of spending their time maintaining and managing IT assets.

 Don't bet on it.
 Certain applications are clear matches for the "burstability" and elasticity cloud solutions provide: file sharing; social media; testing and development; email; server virtualization; and SaaS.
 But there are many applications where the answer isn’t so clear-cut.
 Legacy enterprise commercial off-the-shelf (COTS) applications require significant due diligence due to the hierarchical nature of their architecture.
-These applications might be a great fit for the cloud, but traditional hosting may be a more ideal solution.
+These applications might be a great fit for the cloud, but traditional managed hosting may be a more ideal solution.
 More than ever, it’s essential for you to carefully evaluate the costs associated with transitioning to the cloud and be realistic about what you’re trying to achieve.

 - The Truth.
 You've got to know when to hold certain applications back, and which ones to fold in to the cloud.

 Subtraction by Addition?
 While it’s true that in the cloud you pay for only what you need to use—avoiding the need to engineer your infrastructure for peak levels of activity—the additional layer of orchestration on top of a managed hosting environment is just that—an additional software component that providers are delivering deliver to users to enable self-management, faster provisioning and granular control.
 This means that the same configuration consuming the same amount of resources for the same period of time is going to cost more in the cloud than it would in a dedicated environment.
 And as Wired.com reports, early adopters of “Commodity Cloud” solutions are finally waking up to this disappointing—and costly—reality.
 True cost savings are realized by leveraging dedicated hosting for predictable workloads and the cloud for variable workloads.
 Be sure to fully understand the ongoing usage and access fees associated with the infrastructure you are deploying to avoid any surprise charges.
-And challenge your vendor to tailor a hybrid dedicated and cloud solution to your specific needs.
+And challenge your vendor to tailor a Hybrid IaaS to your specific needs.

 - The Truth.
 Cloud computing may be the answer, but you'll have to show your work to get full credit.